pachyderm/pachyderm/doc/docs/1.10.x/reference/pipeline_spec.md

 the pipeline processes, including timing information, size information, logs, and `/pfs` snapshots.
 You can view this statistics by running the `pachctl inspect datum` and `pachctl list datum` commands, as well as through the web UI.
+Do not enable statistics tracking for S3-enabled pipelines.

 Once turned on, statistics tracking cannot be disabled for the pipeline.
 You can turn it off by deleting the pipeline, setting `enable_stats` to `false` or